chapaghetti/omarchydots/README.md

 ----------------------------------------------------------------------------

+(For use with Omarchy 4.0 setups with QuickShell & Hyprland w/ Lua)

 Modifies the default Omarchy Quattro dots (Hypr/Omarchy)
 - Removes the solid colored QuickShell bar
 - Replaces it with pillbox styled plugin capsules